 In October 2020, we were asked by the Windmill Hill Big Local to undertake a feasibility study into whether a renewable heating system or a community bike scheme could be potential major capital projects for Windmill Hill Big Local to pursue as part of their final plan.

-In August 2020, we received the funding from Awards for All to help get older people digitally literate and physically fit.
-We’ve got 10 tablets and 6 volunteers ready to get people online, plus a pool of instructors ready to offer everything from yoga to dance digitally.
+In August 2020, we received the funding from Awards for All to help get older people digitally literate and physically fit, whilst reducing social isolation.

 Time to Shine funded ‘Your Back Yard’ in September 2019 to run walking football sessions in partnership with Bramley Elderly Action.
 Since then, we’ve got an established team, the ‘Bramley Walking Wanderers’ and we have a great turn out every week!

 In Summer 2019, Sports England funded us to provide around 15 older people’s Neighbourhood Networks from across Leeds with sports taster sessions.

 In Spring 2020, ‘Your Back Yard’ was commissioned to lead a project across the Heights and Bawns area to improve people’s physical health and well-being and to bring together people of all ages and sectors of the community.